 How Much Frozen Food Should I Feed My Dog or Cat?

 Every package of Stella & Chewy’s frozen pet food has portioning guidelines on the back.
-Our feeding guidelines give an overview of how many portions you’ll get from products of different sizes.
+You can also find detailed feeding guidelines on each product page on our website.
+These two charts show how many portions you’ll get from different size bags of dog and cat food.
 Feeding guidelines are a starting point– they can be adjusted to suit your pet’s individual needs.

 Whether you’re feeding our frozen raw dog food, frozen raw cat food, or gently cooked frozen dog food, always provide plenty of fresh water at mealtime and between meals.